A Tradition of Excellence

 Bonn is Germany’s Preeminent University of Excellence

 We have been one of eleven German Universities of Excellence since the summer of 2019.
 And we are the only German university in the Excellence Contest conducted by the federal government and German states (as part of their Excellence Strategy—ExStra) to receive funding for six Clusters of Excellence.
 This makes us the most successful University of Excellence in their Excellence Strategy.
-Find out more about the planning for our continuing future as a University of Excellence.
+Find out more about the planning for our future as a University of Excellence.

 News from the Excellence Strategy